floatdrop/gulp-watch/docs/readme.md

 });
 ```

-Since `gulp-watch` returns `passThrough` stream - it will reemit all incoming files in callback and in recieving stream.
+Since `gulp-watch` returns `passThrough` stream - it will reemit all incoming files in callback and in receiving stream.